-Parents may be liable for the negligent or criminal acts of their children, beginning when children are age eight to ten and ending at the age of majority.
-This means parents are subject to lawsuits or criminal sanctions in some circumstances if their children commit crimes or cause injuries or property damage to a third party.
+Parents may be liable for the negligent or criminal acts of their children.
+In most cases, this begins when children reach the age of reason and ends at the age of majority.
+Parental responsibility laws can subject parents to lawsuits or criminal sanctions if their children commit crimes or cause injuries or property damage to a third party.

 Civil Parental Liability

 In all 50 states, parents are responsible for malicious or willful property damage done by their children.
 In many states, parents may have responsibility for negligence in failing to supervise their children or in motor vehicle accidents.
 This is called civil parental liability because it's non-criminal.
 The parent is obligated only to financially compensate the party harmed by his or her child's actions.

 Parental civil liability is intended to compensate victims of torts (wrongful acts) and to encourage parental control and supervision.
 Parental civil liability generally begins when the minor is between eight and ten years old and ends at the age of majority, which is between 18 and 21, depending on state law.
 Compensation is normally limited to actual damages and court costs.
 In some states, parental liability can extend to attorney fees as well.

 Parental civil liability stems from the theory of vicarious liability, a common law concept most often used in employment settings.
 Basically, a parent equates to a supervisor or person in charge of a child.
 When a child engages in willful misconduct or intentional acts, the parent can be held to account.

 Vicarious liability means holding a more responsible person responsible for another's acts.
 Children cannot take responsibility for their own actions, so their parents must assume liability.

 Some states, such as California, limit the monetary damages a plaintiff can recover against the parents of a child.
 Other state laws limit the child's age, whether the cause of action may include personal injury or other limitations.